-This guide through the Sacred Grove of Ọ̀ṣun Òṣogbo was written by Àdùnní Olórìṣà Susanne Wenger, several slightly different versions exist.
+This guide through the Sacred Groves of Ọ̀ṣun Òṣogbo was written by Àdùnní Olórìṣà Susanne Wenger, several versions exist.
 It was published in the book “The Sacred Groves of Oshogbo”, edited by Augustine Merzeder in 1990 and distributed in Nigeria.
 After all the copies of the book have been sold Wenger produced a cheap booklet and had parts of it reprinted, subtitled “Excerpt from the Book”.
 There is a third version from 1988, predating these publications, which was edited by linguist Victor Manfredi.

 A Visit to the Sacred Groves of Òṣogbo

 (Excerpt from the Excerpt from the Book)